Ngorongoro in Tanzania

 Best time to visit Ruaha National Park

-The wet season lasts from November to April, and although you’ll contend with regular downpours, it’s the best season for birdwatching as migrant birds arrive, and you’ll see the landscape illuminated in stunning green foliage.
-April and May experience the heaviest rains and many lodges close during this time due to impassable roads.
+The wet season lasts from November to April, and although you’ll contend with regular downpours, it’s the best season for birdwatching.
+Migratory birds arrive, and the landscape is illuminated in stunning green foliage.
+April and May experience the heaviest rains, and many lodges close during this time due to impassable roads

 How to get to Ruaha National Park

 The best way to get to Ruaha National Park is by flying to the park’s airstrip.
-There are direct flights available from Dar es Salaam, Arusha, Serengeti National Park and Selous Game Reserve.
-On arrival in Ruaha National Park, you’ll be met at the airstrip by a representative and transferred to your lodge in the park.
+Direct flights are available from Dar es Salaam, Arusha, Serengeti National Park, and Selous Game Reserve.
+Upon arrival in Ruaha National Park, a representative will meet you at the airstrip and transfer you to your lodge.

 Where to stay in Ruaha National Park

-Our favourite luxury lodges and camps in Ruaha National Park:
+Our favorite luxury lodges and camps in Ruaha National Park:

 1. Mdonya Old River Camp

-Located a 1-2 hour drive from the airstrip, a stay at Mdonya Old River Camp takes you off grid in the western part of Ruaha National Park.
+Located a 1-2 hour drive from the airstrip, a stay at Mdonya Old River Camp takes you off-grid in the western part of Ruaha National Park.
 There are only 12 rustic tents, and you can watch big game passing by the camp from your private deck, including herds of elephants and even a regular cheetah.
-Enjoy sundowners in the bush, thrilling game drives through the park, or visit the beautiful Mdonya Falls, just a few kilometres from the camp.
+Enjoy sundowners in the bush, thrilling game drives through the park, or visit the beautiful Mdonya Falls, just a few miles from the camp.

 2. Jongomero Camp

 Venture into the southern wilderness of Ruaha National Park with a stay at Jongomero Camp.
-Although the camp is only five minutes away from the Jongomero airstrip, you’ll feel faraway in this secluded, tranquil spot on the banks of the Jongomero River.
+Although the camp is only five minutes from the Jongomero airstrip, you’ll feel far away in this secluded, tranquil spot on the banks of the Jongomero River.
 There are just eight luxurious canvas tents, featuring private decks and huge emperor beds.
-Soak in the pool with views of the river or go on a longer fly camping adventure where you can sleep under the stars
+Soak in the pool with river views or go on a longer fly camping adventure where you can sleep under the stars.

 More Tanzania travel inspiration from Wayfairer customers and travel specialists